Fairfax Reckless Driving Lawyer

 In the section above, I briefly mentioned that a reckless driving conviction is a Class 1 misdemeanor which carries a punishment of up to one year in jail.
 The reality is that people are almost never sentenced to more than a few, if any, days in jail.
 However, Virginia has demonstrated an unabashed commitment to punishing those who violate its reckless driving laws.
 Indeed, just a few years ago, Washington National’s outfielder Jayson Werth was sentenced to 5 days in jail for reckless driving.

 Although a short jail sentence is likely the stiffest penalty a person will receive after being convicted for a common reckless driving charge, it is important to hire a Fairfax reckless driving lawyer to not only keep you out of jail, but to prevent a conviction from remaining on your record.
 What many people do not realize is that a reckless driving conviction can remain on your record for 11 years.
 Likewise, depending on the conduct which formed the basis for the reckless driving charge, you could have your license suspended from anywhere between 10 days and three years.
 During that time, a reckless driving conviction and license suspension may very well interfere with your ability to get a good job or to receive a reasonable rate for motorist insurance.
 And the younger a person is, the more likely it is that the conviction will cause these sorts of problems.
 To be sure, there have even been cases where a person was denied a license to practice law in Virginia because of their driving record.
-See the links directly below for more information on other driving-related charges.

 In this section, you will find an exhaustive list of all the ways a person can be charged with reckless driving in Virginia, as well as some of the ways your Fairfax reckless driving lawyer can help you avoid a conviction.